-GRANT ACTIVITY Type of Action Include Activity Since Advancement to Professor VI Promotion to Professor Advancement to Above Scale Advancement to Professor VI Advancement within Above Scale Last advance Appraisal Appointment Last promotion if promotion was greater than 5 Career Review years past If $\leq 5$ years, then include activity since the previous promotion or appointment or a career review that resulted in a change of rank or step.
+GRANT ACTIVITY Type of Action Include Activity Since Advancement to Professor VI Promotion to Professor Advancement to Above Scale Advancement to Professor VI Advancement within Above Scale Last advance Appraisal Appointment Last promotion if promotion was greater than 5 years past Career Review If ≤ 5 years, then include activity since the previous promotion or appointment or a career review that resulted in a change of rank or step.
 Merit following lateral promotion Last merit Promotion to Associate Professor Appointment Promotion to Professor Promotion to Associate Professor Quinquennial Review For past 5 years Reappointment of Assistant Professor Appointment

-\Grants or Fellowships awarded while at prior institutions that were received within the period of review may be included for candidates whose term of appointment at UCR is insufficient to provide an informed evaluation of the file.
+^{}Grants or Fellowships awarded while at prior institutions that were received within the period of review may be included for candidates whose term of appointment at UCR is insufficient to provide an informed evaluation of the file.